SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ![Project as it appears running in the local workbench with mock data](../../../../images/sp-pnp-js-guide-with-mock-data.png)

-## Download Example
+## Download Full Example Code

-Remember you can find the full sample.
+Remember you can find the full sample [here](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/knockout-sp-pnp-js).

 ## Provide Feedback / Report Issues